-Tramadol is prescribed to treat moderately severe pain.
+Tramadol is prescribed to treat moderate to severe pain.

 You may be prescribed tramadol to take regularly, or only when it is needed for pain relief.
 Make sure you know which is right for you.

-The most common side-effects are feeling sick and feeling dizzy.
+The most common side-effects are feeling sick (nausea) and feeling dizzy.

 |Type of medicine||Strong opioid painkiller|